 Want to stay up to date on Aggie ACHIEVE events and admissions?
 Join our monthly newsletter!

-Each student’s program of study are individually designed through a comprehensive, collaborative process called person-centered planning, where each student and their family member(s) meet with a staff member to design individualized goals.
-Faculty will work with ACHIEVE staff to develop a modified syllabus and Independent Learning Agreement to set expectations and assignments.
+Each student’s program of study is individually designed through a comprehensive, collaborative process called person-centered planning, where each student and their family member(s) meet with a staff member to design individualized goals.
+Faculty will work with ACHIEVE staff to develop a modified syllabus and an Independent Learning Agreement to set expectations and assignments.

 In the first two years, students are introduced into college life through weekly seminars focused on independent living, career awareness, and self-determination.
 Beginning in the spring of their first year, students will participate in on-campus internships each week to prepare for inclusive employment.